kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 future KEPs to support additional kube-scheduler improvements, such as topology-aware scheduling.

 In 1.36, we redesigned the API in order to clearly decouple Workload API from the runtime PodGroup API.
-The design for this can be found in the [^4] and the change itself is part of the separate KEP-5832.
+The design for this can be found in the [^4] and the change itself is part of the separate `[KEP-5832](https://github.com/kubernetes/enhancements/blob/master/keps/sig-scheduling/5832-decouple-podgroup-api/README.md).`

 In the updated design, `Workload` represents a static template defining the scheduling hierarchy and policies.
 A separate runtime object, `PodGroup`, represents the actual runtime instance of grouped pods. `Pods` reference their execution context (PodGroup) via the `workloadRef` field.

-To ensure long-term API quality, the Workload API remains in Alpha for the 1.36 cycle.
-This allows for the finalization of the decoupled model and ensures that the graduated Beta API will be clean and free of transitional technical debt.

 ## Motivation